mikemac1/reading-notes-102/code-201/class-01.md

 ### What is an HTML Attribute

 An attribute provides an option(s) to add to additional functionality to an HTML element.
 One example of that functionality is to add a class or id to an HTML element to provide CSS style properties to the element on a page.
-Another example can be to provide dimensions to a picture in the 'img' element overriding the inherent dimensions the picture already has.
+Another example can be to provide dimensions to a picture in the `img` element overriding the inherent dimensions the picture already has.

 ### Describe the Anatomy of an HTMl element

 THe construction of an HTML element is to surround content with elements to provide structure for the browser to display.
 It starts with an opening tag, whether it identifies as a type of heading, place on the page like a header or footer, or maybe it is a paragraph.
 Each opening tag may contain some attribute, then the content is listed, and followed by the closing element's tag.
 In some instances the opening tag may be self-closing.
-For example 'img' or 'br'.
+For example `img` or `br`.
 ![Example of an HTML element](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics/grumpy-cat-small.png)

 **REFERENCE**: [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics)